 CATHERINE MALETTE, Director

 Catherine has been a paramedic in BC for over 10 years, most recently working as a critical flight paramedic for British Columbia Emergency Health Services.
 She has an extensive background in Outdoor Emergency Care, working as a pro ski patroller for Whistler Blackcomb and teaching the National Ski Patrol first aid curriculum to hundreds of outdoor professionals in the Sea to Sky corridor.
-Most recently, she has been focusing on advancing her knowledge of paramedicine and adult education.
+Most recently, she has been focusing on advancing her knowledge of paramedicine and adult education by taking on a full time paramedic educator position.
 Passionate about outdoor medicine, she has been attending a wide variety of events, such as the Wilderness World Medical Conference in Whistler.
 Mother of 2, she is an advocate for women in outdoor leadership roles.
 Her ways of empowering are through education and connection while playing outside safely.

 MATTHEW SMITH, Director

-Matthew is a critical care flight paramedic currently working for British Columbia Emergency Health Services and lives in Squamish.
-He works in the Whistler bike park as a pro patroller, and has spend the last several winters volunteering as member of the Blackcomb Ski Patrol.
+Matthew is a critical care flight paramedic working for British Columbia Emergency Health Services and lives in Squamish.
+He works for the Whistler Bike Park patrol in summer, and is part time with Blackcomb Ski Patrol in winter.
 He has been a paramedic for 20 years, and has worked as a land ACP, Tactical and CBRNE medic, as well as a member of a mountain bike response unit.

 OUR INCREDIBLE INSTRUCTORS